lupyuen/nuttx-ox64/README.md

 _Why is PLIC Claim = 0?_

+This means that there are no External Interrupts triggered.
+So NuttX does nothing, again and again, till it becomes too busy to respond.

-But Interrupt Pending is set!
+But Interrupt Pending is actually set for 2 External Interrupts!

 _What are the 2 Interrupts Pending?_